Skip to content

 CategoryExtensionsExamples

-Utilities (5)Helper featurescheatsheet, context-usage, init, show-system-prompt, read-tool-enhanced
+Utilities (6)Helper featurescheatsheet, context-usage, debug, init, show-system-prompt, read-tool-enhanced

-Integrations (1)External system hookslifecycle hooks
+Integrations (3)External system hookslifecycle hooks, claude-bridge, worktree

 Language Support (1)IDE-like featuresLSP (TypeScript, Python, Rust, Swift, PHP)